Chart Color Schemes

 Berry is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Berry's dwelling structure, as per the latest Census, consisted of 84.7% houses and 15.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Berry was at 58.3%, with mortgaged dwellings at 27.6% and rented dwellings at 14.2%.
-The median monthly mortgage repayment in Berry was $2,167, compared to Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Berry was $520, while Non-Metro NSW recorded an average of $330.
-Nationally, Berry's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Berry's home ownership rate was 58.3%, with mortgaged dwellings at 27.6% and rented ones at 14.2%.
+The median monthly mortgage repayment in Berry was $2,167, higher than Regional NSW's average of $1,733.
+The median weekly rent in Berry was $520, compared to Regional NSW's $330.
+Nationally, Berry's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing